jvalkeal/spring-security-pat/README.md

 # Spring Security PAT

 This project introduces Personal Access Token (PAT) support as an extension to both `spring-security` and `spring-authorization-server`.
+This is experimental code and there's no plans to publish this into maven central.

 Modules in this project: